-- Record information of products tested, meter readings on machinery and dates and times of processing activities.
+- Record information of products tested, meter readings on machinery, and dates and times of processing activities.

-- Review charts and gauge readings and compare with standard safety numerical values to determine that they are operating in the designated safety ranges according to OHSA.
+- Review charts and gauge readings and compare them with standard safety numerical values to determine that they are operating in the designated safety ranges according to OHSA.

 - Measure and grade products coming out of the feeding batches in comparison to standard specifications and quality standards.